ITfoxtec/FoxIDs/docs/logging.md

 # Logging

 FoxIDs default log errors and events including the time and the client IP address.
-The logs are sent to the Application Insights which is part of the FoxIDs cloud instance.
+The logs are sent to Application Insights which is part of the FoxIDs cloud instance.

+- Logs

 Logs can be searched in [FoxIDs Control Client and API](control.md).